kevquirk/simple.css-site/demo.md

 The `nav` menu is deliberately designed to be extremely simple so that you can improve on it as you see fit.
 Or, just leave it as is to have a good looking, functional navigation menu.

-There's no JavaScript of checkbox CSS hacks here.
+There's no JavaScript or checkbox CSS hacks here.
 It's just a collection of simple "buttons" that wrap to the given width of the page:

 <nav>
   <a href="">Home</a>